 Yearly Computer Based Learning (CBL) modules related to the definitions along with tips on prevention and situational awareness.
-Semester email blasts related to bystander intervention, tips on prevention and security, Campus Authority speaking at Student Nurse Organization meeting
+Semester email blasts related to bystander intervention, tips on prevention and security, Campus Authority and/or visitors speaking at Student Nurse Organization meetings.